TrustRouter/TrustRouter/README.md

 TrustRouter
 ===========

 TrustRouter is an implementation of the Secure Neighbor Discovery Protocol (SEND, [RFC 3971](http://tools.ietf.org/html/rfc3971)).
 Its focus is on securing router advertisements in IPv6 networks.
 Even though it is specified in the SEND RFC, TrustRouter does not implement CGAs and does not secure neighbor advertisements as of yet.
-TrustRouter is available as a one-click solution that can easily be installed on clients running Linux, Mac OS X, and Windows.
-In addition to that, TrustRouter is also integrated in the router advertisement daemon radvd.
+TrustRouter will be available as a one-click solution that can be installed on clients running Linux, Mac OS X, and Windows.
+In addition to that, TrustRouter will also be integrated in the router advertisement daemon radvd.

 Downloads
 ---------Work is still in progress… Downloads and more information are coming soon.
 Stay tuned.